IBE160/SG-M-E-Ds/docs/ux-design-specification.md

 ### 5.2.
 Load Game

 This flow covers the user's journey from the start page to loading a previously saved game.
+Each save slot on the "Load Game" screen should display the saved game's name (e.g., location), the date it was saved, and the total time elapsed in that session (e.g., `Time: HH:MM:SS`).

 ```mermaid
 graph TD